cjislegit/Weather-App/README.md

 # Weather-App
-Web application that gives you the weather for your area built using HTML and CSS.
+Web application that gives you the weather for your area built using HTML, CSS, Javscript, and Googles Weather API.
 ## Installation

 ```